 WA220 (30 hours)

 All sections of the course of study were developed to provide web programming and computer coding students with the practical hands-on experience necessary for working in the field.
 Career development knowledge, skills, and abilities are part of the foundation of this Web Application Design and Development diploma program and have been integrated throughout so that Hunter Business School students are properly prepared for the employment process.
 Throughout the computer coding training program, and during this Career Development course, web programming and computer coding students prepare for their job search.
 Course Prerequisite: None

 Team Project II

 WA230 (30 hours)

-Extensive hands-on exercises reinforce the skills gained in the previous courses by creating a complex multilayered web application.
+Extensive hands-on exercises reinforce the training and skills gained in the previous courses by creating a complex multilayered web application.
 The project scope boundaries are intentionally open-ended to allow freedom of choice and personal expression.
-Web Application Design and Development program students are encouraged to work in teams to simulate a real-world project setting.
-Prerequisite: None
+Hunter Business School students are encouraged to work in teams to simulate a real-world project setting.
+Course Prerequisite: None

 WA240 (180 hours)